 Contact Fire Information: 385.393.0516 or firstname.lastname@example.org

-Anyone planning to visit the area should check the latest updates to evacuations and closures before leaving cell service.
+Anyone planning to visit the area should check InciWeb for the latest updates to evacuations and closures before leaving cell service.
 Always let someone know where you are going and when you will return.

 EVACUATIONS – Evacuations are in place for Rock Creek, upper Blind Stream, and Yellowpine Campground.
 The Duchesne County Sheriff’s Office is in charge of evacuations with assistance from firefighters and local Forest Service employees.
 Hunters, hikers, and others dispersed through the area are being located and advised of the current fire situation.